mircealungu/mircea/thoughtstream.md

 aug 15

-people watching in Bergamo, piazza vecchia. each one of this people - an inner world that i.m oblivious of. each one with his thoughts that ill never know. except the old man that stopped to tell me about how citta alta used to be when he was young :)
+People watching in Bergamo, Piazza Vecchia: each one of this people - an inner world that i.m oblivious of. each one with his thoughts that ill never know. except the old man that stopped to tell me about the *citta alta* of his youth :)

 **Aug 9**